-The University may accept up to 9 hours of coursework at other accredited universities toward the Masters of General Psychology degree and up to 15 hours towards the Masters of Clinical Psychology degree.
+The University may accept up to 9 hours of coursework at other accredited universities toward the Masters of Experimental Psychology degree and up to 15 hours towards the Masters of Clinical Psychology degree.
 It's relatively easy for us to accept transfer credit that replaces electives in our degree plans.
-However, if you wish to use transfer credit to replace any of our required courses, you'll need to notify the MA Coordinator in writing.
-The MA Coordinator will need documentation of the content of your course (e.g., the course syllabus) along with your request.
+However, if you wish to use transfer credit to replace any of our equired courses, you'll need to consult with the MA Coordinator and provide documentation of the content of your course (e.g., the course syllabus) along with your written request.
 This information is typically given to the SHSU faculty member who teaches our similar course for review; only if our faculty agree that your transfer courses sufficiently duplicate the material we require will transfer credit be granted.
 Please note, too, that our Dean must also agree that transfer credit is suitable before it will be allowed.